Costs, when categorized according to traceability to the product or cost object, can be classified into: (1) direct costs and (2) indirect costs.

 Direct costs are those that can be easily traced to or associated directly with a specific cost object.
 A cost object is something for which cost is measured such as a specific product, a specific department or a specific branch.

-For example, ABC Company produces plastic food containers.
+For instance, ABC Company produces plastic food containers.
 The cost of plastic used in production can be easily traced to the food containers.
 However, the cost spent for electricity is not directly traceable to the food containers since such cost was not used solely for the production of the product.

 Examples of direct costs include direct materials, direct labor, and other costs incurred for a particular product such as advertising and promotion costs for, say "Product A".